jmahoney/jmahoney.github.io/docs/_posts/2022-07-14-the-engineering-managers-bookshelf.md

 ### [Show Your Work! by Austin Kleon](https://bookshop.org/a/14808/9780761178972)
 [![Link to Show Your Work! on bookshop.org](https://images-us.bookshop.org/ingram/9780761178972.jpg?height=500&v=v2)](https://bookshop.org/a/14808/9780761178972)

-This might seem like a weird recommendation for engineering eanagers.
+This might seem like a weird recommendation for engineering managers.
 [Austin Kleon](http://austinkleon.com) writes books for “creative” folks – artists, writers, designers – and he doesn’t really talk about the things Kim Scott or Richard Rumelt talk about.
 Or does he?

 Let me put it this way: ever feel like you aren’t making a difference?
 Or do you ever feel like other folks don’t understand how your work adds value?
 It’s common!
 The work of someone in an engineering manager’s position is often invisible, or not well understood.
 _Show Your Work_ can help with that.